Meadowhall (shopping centre): History

-One of Meadowhall's largest stores of the past, Sainsbury's, closed in July 2005 and was replaced by new Next and Primark stores in the summer of 2007.
-There was a Namco Station arcade in The Oasis food court which closed in September 2007 after more than 15 years at the shopping centre.
-December 2005 saw Meadowhall become home to the fifth Apple Store in the UK, and in late 2007 it gained the third Puma Store in the UK, after London and Glasgow.
-The centre was also home to the only McCafé in Yorkshire, which has long since closed.
-The centre's Burger King, which was located on Market Street (now known as The Gallery) was replaced by a small franchise called ‘Burger Knight’ in October 2007.
-In May 2008, Meadowhall forcibly shut five stores in the Market Street area: Massarella’s Coffee, Greggs, Burger Knight, Crawshaws Butchers, and Pollards Tea & Coffee.
-These closures were part of a plan to facilitate larger retail spaces, despite recent refurbishments following the June 2007 floods.
+One of Meadowhall's largest former tenants, Sainsbury's, closed in July 2005 and was replaced by new Next and Primark stores in the summer of 2007.
+The Namco Station arcade in The Oasis food court also closed in September 2007, after operating at the shopping centre for more than 15 years.
+In December 2005, Meadowhall became home to the fifth Apple Store in the UK, and later in 2007, the centre opened the third Puma Store in the UK, after London and Glasgow.
+The centre was also home to the only McCafé in Yorkshire, which no longer exists.
+The centre's Burger King, located on Market Street (now known as The Gallery) was replaced by a small franchise called Burger Knight in October 2007.
+In May 2008, Meadowhall forcibly shut five businesses in the Market Street area: Massarella's Coffee, Greggs, Burger Knight, Crawshaws Butchers, and Pollards Tea & Coffee.
+The closures formed part of a redevelopment plan to create larger retail units, despite the area having recently undergone refurbishment following the June 2007 floods.

 In October 2012, NBIM announced that the Norwegian Government Pension Fund Global had bought 50 per cent of the UK shopping centre Meadowhall for £348 million, or approximately 3.2 billion Norwegian kroner.

-In 2014, the mall ‘Park Lane’ was refurbished in the style of a "boutique arcade".
-In 2017, Park Lane was modernised during the 2015–2017 £60 million refurbishment, and is now seen as the most upmarket area of Meadowhall, with stores such as Pretty Green, Flannels, Hugo Boss, White Stuff and Yo!
-Sushi.
+In 2014, the mall 'Park Lane' was refurbished in the style of a "boutique arcade".
+In 2017, Park Lane was modernised during the 2015–2017 £60 million refurbishment, and is now seen as the most upmarket area of Meadowhall, with stores such as Pretty Green, Flannels, Hugo Boss, White Stuff and Zara.

 An agreement between NBIM and British Land was signed on 18 May 2024 for NBIM to acquire the remaining 50% stake of the Meadowhall estate, completing on 12 July 2024.
 The cost of the acquisition was £360 million, valuing the property at £720 million, with NBIM taking on the £426 million of debt that the property was encumbered with at the time of the agreement.